 - Bone age: delayed by more than two standard deviations.

-Management of any underlying cause.
+Management of any identified underlying cause is clearly important.

-- Growth hormone of human origin (somatotrophin) has been replaced by a growth hormone of human sequence, somatropin, which is produced using recombinant DNA technology.
+- Growth hormone of human origin (somatotrophin) has been replaced by a growth hormone of human sequence (somatropin) which is produced using recombinant DNA technology.

 - Treatment should be discontinued if: